clj-commons/hickory/README.md

 Hickory expects a DOM implementation and thus won't work out of the box on node.
 On browsers it works for IE9+ (you can find a workaround for IE9 [here](http://stackoverflow.com/questions/9250545/javascript-domparser-access-innerhtml-and-other-properties)).

 ## Changes

+- Version 0.7.0-SNAPSHOT

+* Removed dependency on cljx, since it was deprecated in June 2015
+* Converted all files and conditionals to cljc
+* Moved tests to cljs.test with doo, since cemerick.test was deprecated over a year ago
+* Updated Clojure and ClojureScript dependencies to avoid conflicts
+* Updated JSoup to 1.9.2

+This JSoup version will return the doctype as lowercase, which required some test updates.
+Keep this in mind if you depend on this behavior.

 - Released version 0.6.0.
     * Updated JSoup to version 1.8.3.
 This version of JSoup contains bug fixes, but slightly changes the way it